boostercloud/booster/docs/chapters/04_features.md

 Doing this process manually is a bit cumbersome. _You will probably never need to do this_, as GraphQL clients like [Apollo](#using-apollo-client) abstract this process away.
 However, we will explain how to do it for learning purposes.

 Before sending any subscription, you need to _connect_ to the WebSocket to open the two-way communication channel.
 This connection is done differently depending on the client/library you use to manage web sockets.
 In this section, we will show examples using the [`wscat`](https://github.com/websockets/wscat) command line program.
-You can also use the online tool [Hoppscotch (formerly Postwoman)](https://hoppscotch.io/)
+You can also use the online tool [Altair](https://altair.sirmuel.design/)

 Once you have connected successfully, you can use this channel to: